Wilbert Awdry: Thomas the Tank Engine

-In 1947, 0-6-0T engine No. 1800 was built by Hudswell Clarke; it spent its working life at the Peterborough-based factory, a property of the British Sugar Corporation, pushing wagons of sugar beet until it was finally replaced by a diesel engine.
-Peterborough Railway Society purchased the engine in 1973, and this little blue 'Thomas' engine is the star of the Nene Valley Railway.
+In 1947, 0-6-0T engine No. 1800 was built by Hudswell Clarke.
+It spent its working life at the British Sugar factory in Peterborough, pushing wagons of sugar beet, until it was finally replaced by a diesel engine.
+Peterborough Railway Society purchased the engine in 1973, and that little blue "Thomas" engine is the star of the Nene Valley Railway.

 In 1952, Awdry volunteered as a guard on the Talyllyn Railway in Wales, then in its second year of preservation.
-The railway inspired Awdry to create the Skarloey Railway, based on the Talyllyn, with some of his exploits being written into the stories.
+The railway inspired Awdry to create the Skarloey Railway, based on the Talyllyn, with some of his own exploits being written into the stories.

 Awdry's enthusiasm for railways did not stop at his publications.
-He was involved in railway preservation, and built model railways, which he took to exhibitions around the country.
-At Emneth he created an extensive model railway network in his loft based on Barrow-in-Furness.
+He was involved in railway preservation, and built model railways which he took to exhibitions around the country.
+At Emneth, he created an extensive model railway network in his loft, based on Barrow-in-Furness.
 Emneth was also close to three Wisbech railway stations.
-Emneth railway station was on the EAR line from Magdalen Road Station (now known as Watlington) to Wisbech East, Emneth station is now a private residence.
+Emneth railway station was on the EAR line from Magdalen Road Station (now known as Watlington) to Wisbech East.
+Emneth station is now a private residence.
 The GER Wisbech and Upwell Tramway tram engines, coaches and rolling stock were similar to Toby the Tram Engine and Henrietta and the Ely to King's Lynn mainline with Wisbech East railway station on Victoria Road.
 The M&GN Peterborough to Sutton Bridge via Wisbech North railway station on Harecroft Road.
-There were also harbour lines either side of the Port of Wisbech on the River Nene - M&GN Harbour West branch and GER Harbour East branch.
-He was a passenger on Alan Pegler's 1968 non-stop Flying Scotsman London King's Cross to Edinburgh run.
+There were also harbour lines either side of the Port of Wisbech on the River Nene – M&GN Harbour West branch and GER Harbour East branch.
+Awdry was a passenger on Alan Pegler's 1968 non-stop Flying Scotsman London King's Cross to Edinburgh run.